helix-foundation/currency/contracts/governance/community/README.md

   - Deletes the proposal from the list of proposals, can only be called once per proposal.
   - Cannot be called for the zero address.

+#### configure
+Arguments:
+  - `_totalVotingPower` (uint256) - the snapshot of total voting power

+Configures the voting aspect of the contract with `totalVotingPower` to measure the 30% threshold versus.

+##### Security Notes
+  - Is called atomically with instantiation by `CurrencyTimer`.
+  - Can only be called once, checks that the `totalVotingPower` hasn't been set.

 #### destruct
 Arguments: none